 In 2003, I was downsized from the company I worked for.
 I decided it was time to take a risk and combine my hobby and my love for Corvette jewelry.
 So, KIM’S GOLD DUST started as a distributor for Henry Paul’s jewelry.
 After a trip to Chicago to pick up inventory, my business, KIM’S GOLD DUST, was well on its way.
 The first show I attended was in June 2003 at the Corvette 50th Celebration at the National Corvette Museum.
 What a life changing experience that was for me.

-In 2022, KIM’S GOLD DUST is celebrating our 19th Anniversary.
+This year, KIM’S GOLD DUST will be celebrating our 21st Anniversary.
 My associates are my mom, Jane, and my incredibly good friends, Toni and her mom, Carolyn.
 We have a lot of fun wherever we go.
 We’ve traveled thousands of miles to shows all over the USA including North and South Carolina, Texas, Maine, Florida, South Dakota and Colorado to name a few.
 Our biggest and closest to home show is Corvettes at Carlisle in Carlisle, Pennsylvania.
 This is where we spent most of our time restoring “Baby Jaws”.
 Through our travels, we’ve met many nice people.
 Several vendors have been helpful with our endeavor as well.

 My love for the Corvette continued to grow.
 I purchased a 2019 Grand Sport Corvette convertible.
 The color is Elkhart Lake Blue.
 It has a blue convertible top, black interior, polished wheels and red brake calipers.
 We named it “Blue Jewel”.
 Love driving it.